 I understand that I’m talking about a topic that most cinephiles and filmmakers shy away from.
 Hitchcock, for instance, was thought to be a sell-out, a commercial director only interested in making superficial films that did well in theatres, this is until François Truffaut decided to interview him and compile the interviews in the book Hitchcock / Truffaut.
 In those interviews, the French critic achieved his goal: proving Hitchcock was a master filmmaker, a puppeteer that knew how to pull the right strings and when to get the answer he was seeking from the audience.

 It’s funny to think that there was a moment when most people didn’t value his skill and thought that, like nowadays, a blockbuster film had to be intrinsically void of any deep feelings.
 It is true Hitchcock was known to be somewhat difficult with his actors but there’s no denying his characters meant everything to him.
 I don’t especially agree with this approach but it really shows this director’s devotion to the humanity of his work.

-If you look at Steven Spielberg’s tracking shots, for instance, you may realise how carefully he directs his scenes so that you keep engaged in the story and not realise for a single moment that everything is happening in an unbroken take.
-He is doing it because his story and his characters need it in that moment, and if he has a way of doing it while being invisible, you bet he won’t grab your attention to the technicalities of what’s happening behind the curtain.
+If you look at Steven Spielberg’s tracking shots, for instance, you may realize how carefully he directs his scenes so that you keep engaged in the story and not realize for a single moment that everything is happening in an unbroken take.
+He is doing it because his story and his characters need it at that moment, and if he has a way of doing it while being invisible, you bet he won’t grab your attention to the technicalities of what’s happening behind the curtain.

 I believe there’s beauty in the apparent simplicity of blockbusters.
 We are told, at least for the duration of the film, that it’s possible to fight the challenges that we’re faced with and win them, becoming not someone else but a better version of ourselves and learn a lot along the way.
 For a moment, everything makes sense.